 4. Mid-academic Year for University/College Applications

-Reason: Most university enrollments have a fall deadline (around December/January), so applying too late into the academic year may mean missing scholarship or financial aid deadlines.
+Reason: Most university enrollments have a fall deadline (around December/January), so acting too late into the academic year may mean missing scholarship or financial aid deadlines.

 Exception: Rolling admissions or programs that accept students year-round.